Phase 1. Defining the Plan (May 2017 - November 2018)

 - Attending over 75 community meetings,

 - Developing reports: the Land Use, Housing, and Demographic Analysis, the Urban Design Typology Analysis, the Insights Report, and Map Booklets,

 - Establishing the Technical Team and the Advisory Council,

 - Collecting 1,300+ email addresses (join the Richmond 300 email list), and

 - Launching this website, Facebook page, and Instagram account.

 This phase is critical to the Master Plan as it familiarizes everyone with the process and builds credibility.

-Plan Development is when the content of Richmond 300 is created.
+Plan Development is when the content of Richmond 300 was created.

 During Community Consultation #1: Visioning (Sept-Oct 2018), we asked the community for their vision for Richmond in 2037 and big ideas to get there.
 We summarized all the input we received in this Community Consultation #1 Report.
 Based on this input, we are developing one communal vision statement and several goals.

-The draft goals and strategies will be presented for community input during Community Consultation #2: Recommendations (Sept-Oct 2019).
-Afterwards, City staff will incorporate community feedback and write the draft Richmond 300 document.
+The draft maps, goals, and strategies were presented for community input during Community Consultation #2: Recommendations (Sept-Nov 2019).
+The community feedback received is summarized in the Community Consultation #2 Report.
+City staff incorporated community feedback and write the draft Richmond 300 document.